yaal-coop/scim2-client/doc/tutorial.rst

 Request and response validation
 ===============================

-By default, the data passed to the :class:`~scim2_client.SCIMClient` as well as the server response will be validated against the SCIM specifications, and will raise an error if they don't respect them.
+By default, the data passed to the :class:`SCIM client <scim2_client.BaseSCIMClient>` as well as the server response will be validated against the SCIM specifications, and will raise an error if they don't respect them.
 However sometimes you want to accept invalid inputs and outputs.
 To achieve this, all the methods provide the following parameters, all are :data:`True` by default: